hoanganhk52/udemy_js/readme.md

 - Object: A collection of name/value pairs
 - undefined: special value that is also a special keyword in JavaScript, it's the value that variables receive during the creation phase.
 - Operators: A special function that is syntactically (written) differently
+- coercion: converting a value from one type to another
+  - example: 1 + '2' = '12'

 #### The global environment and The global object